Julie Chen’s New ‘Big Brother 21’ Promo Provides Clues That At An All-Stars Season Is Coming

 In the photo, the Big Brother host is standing on a flamingo-fronted skateboard and wearing a leather jacket.
 But Chen’s leather jacket is decorated with patches that may provide a few clues to the new season, Gold Derby reports.
 A zoom-in on Julie’s Fonzie jacket reveals that a patch on the collar says “all-stars.”

-In addition, Soap Dirt got really eagle-eyed to point out other notable patches on the Big Brother star’s jacket include a fishing lure, an anchor and a skull and crossbones, which could provide hints to possible all-star houseguests.
+In addition, Soap Dirt got really eagle-eyed to point out other notable patches on the Big Brother star’s jacket include a fishing lure, an anchor, and a skull and crossbones, which could provide hints to possible all-star houseguests.
 (Two-time runner-up Paul Abrahamian, anyone?)
 Chen’s flamingo is also suspect, as Soap Dirt points out that former houseguest Frankie Grande (yes, the brother of Ariana) had a Big Brother superhero alter ego named the Flamingo because of his pink hair.

 All of these clues could be clues to all-star houseguests or it could be a ploy to confuse fans, which is something this show has been really good at doing ever since its debut in the summer of 2000.